Safety at schools

 What are the policies with regard to students or staff requesting others to wear or not wear masks?

 The decision to wear or not wear a mask is now entirely up to students, parents and staff; those decisions should be respected and those criticizing others for their decisions should be counseled to respect the choices of others.
+It is still recommend that New Yorkers of all ages continue to wear masks indoors and the DOE will continue to make masks available for any child or school staff member who wishes to continue wearing them.

 What is the updated masking policy for students and staff who test positive for COVID?